 What Compensation Can I Receive Through a Motorcycle Accident Lawsuit?

 If you successfully prove liability in a motorcycle accident lawsuit against an at-fault driver, they will be ordered to pay you compensation, which should reflect both the economic and noneconomic impact of your injuries and losses.

 The motorcycle accident lawyers at Jainchill & Beckert can help you secure compensation for things like:

 - Repair or replacement cost for damaged personal property

 What Is the Deadline for Filing a Motorcycle Accident Lawsuit in Connecticut?

 In Connecticut, the statute of limitations governing motorcycle accidents gives you two years from the date of an accident to file a personal injury lawsuit against the at-fault driver.
 If you try to sue after the two-year deadline passes, the at-fault party will ask the court to dismiss your case.
 Because the deadline is strictly enforced, the presiding judge will be forced to grant the motion in most cases.
-The injury lawyers at Jainchill & Beckert are ready to thoroughly investigate your accident, build a strong claim on your behalf, and make sure it is filed before the deadline passes.
+The motorcycle accident injury attorneys at Jainchill & Beckert are ready to thoroughly investigate your accident, build a strong claim on your behalf, and make sure it is filed before the deadline passes.

 Contact a Hartford Motorcycle Accident Attorney Today

 Because motorcyclists have almost no protection from the full impact of auto accidents, they are extremely vulnerable to catastrophic injuries and death when one occurs.
 When injured in accidents caused at little to no fault of their own, motorcyclists may be entitled to significant legal compensation from the at-fault party.